onzfonz/comp227/src/content/1/en/part1c.md

 Let's first implement a `Display` component that's responsible for displaying the value of the counter.

-One best practice in React is to [lift the state up](https://react.dev/learn/sharing-state-between-components) in the component hierarchy.
+One best practice in React is to [lift the state](https://react.dev/learn/sharing-state-between-components) in the component hierarchy.
 The documentation says:

 > *Often, several components need to reflect the same changing data.